rutherford-nj/www.rutherfordboronj.com/departments/tax-collector/rebates-reimbursements.md

 [Property tax deductions for seniors, veterans and disabled persons as compiled by the NJ State Division of Taxation.](https://www.state.nj.us/treasury/taxation/prntlpt.shtml)

-*Note: Not all forms are applicable to Rutherford residents.
+*Note: Not all forms at the above link are applicable to Rutherford residents.
 Call the Rutherford Tax Collector's office with any questions.

 Veterans are entitled to a $250.00 per year property tax deduction.
 Applications are available in the Tax Office.
 Completed applications must be accompanied by a copy of the Veteran’s DD-214.